 The first section of this handbook focuses on the opportunity that this period without an installed pastor provides the congregation and consistory to review and revise the church’s ministry and vision.
 Changes in the church, its community and its opportunities are constant, but often become more recognizable during the time between installed pastors.

-The classis can offer a variety of resources to assist a consistory interested in exploring the possibilities for the church’s future.
-Included is a range of new possibilities for churches in transition.

-The second section provides a detailed explanation of the guidelines for the supervision of churches without an installed pastor.
-The process for a conventional situation (i.e. a vacant church expecting to form a search committee and to call another pastor) is clarified as to the roles and expectations of the church and the classis.
-Within that model, options are explored regarding how ministry can be provided through the use of an interim pastor, a preaching elder, a commissioned pastor, or a non-RCA pastor.
+The second section provides a detailed explanation of the guidelines for the supervision of churches expecting to form a search committee and install a full or part time pastor.

-The third section discusses a new option: the use of a “Consulting Supervisor” who is trained to provide a specialized role.
+The third section provides guidelines for church’s under long term supervision that are not in a position to install a full or part time pastor.

 The fourth section addresses the new possibility in the RCA’s “Book of Church Order” that supervisors may be used from other classes.
 New guidelines for securing a supervising pastor from beyond the church’s own classis are defined and explained.

-The final section explores the options for churches that appear to need long-term supervision, in expectation that it will be a long period before the church will be able to call and install a pastor to provide ministry.